rajmundtakacs/jammming/README.md

 The playlist save functionality requires a valid Spotify Premium account (API restriction for playback features).

 Tokens from the implicit flow expire after a short time; you may need to log in again.

+Tailwind configuration (tailwind.config.js) is included and ready to extend for custom styling.

 ## License